zalando/zalando-howto-open-source/README.md

 ###Official Namespace

-The official namespace for our projects is ‘**org.zalando**’, where applicable.
+The official namespace for our projects is “**org.zalando**”, where applicable.

 ###Applying Changes

 All repository changes, including those made by maintainers, should come from GitHub pull requests so that we can streamline review and change tracking (as per [GitHub Flow](https://guides.github.com/introduction/flow)).
 Everyone should have their own fork, though you can still edit READMEs/documentation/related files with the GitHub “Edit” button.
-The ‘master’ branch should be the accepted development head; pull requests get merged there.
+The “master” branch should be the accepted development head; pull requests get merged there.

 ###Versioning

 Version all project artifacts should be [semantically](http://semver.org).
-Tag all versions in GitHub with the exact version name (like ‘0.1.0’; do not prefix tags with “v.” or similar).
+Tag all versions in GitHub with the exact version name (like “0.1.0”; do not prefix tags with “v.” or similar).
 For a better user experience, use the GitHub “release notes” feature to add notes whenever you change something in the new version.

 ###Maintainers